American Eagle Outfitters Inc. (AEO) Shares Up Despite Recent Market Volatility

 AEO’s Market Performance

-AEO stock saw a decrease of 1.02% in the past week, with a monthly decline of -12.64% and a quarterly a decrease of -9.83%.
-The volatility ratio for the week is 3.84%, and the volatility levels for the last 30 days are 3.87% for American Eagle Outfitters Inc. (AEO).
-The simple moving average for the last 20 days is -4.81% for AEO stock, with a simple moving average of -0.08% for the last 200 days.
+The stock of American Eagle Outfitters Inc. (AEO) has seen a 2.10% increase in the past week, with a -8.63% drop in the past month, and a -6.81% fall in the past quarter.
+The volatility ratio for the week is 3.74%, and the volatility levels for the past 30 days are at 3.92% for AEO.
+The simple moving average for the last 20 days is -1.68% for AEO stock, with a simple moving average of 1.42% for the last 200 days.

 Analysts’ Opinion of AEO